 Assurance that related corrective actions have been completed.

+For event notifications (EN) that were subsequently withdrawn by the licensee verify the appropriateness of the licensee’s evaluation and assumptions supporting the withdrawal.
+IP 88075, “Event Follow-Up,” provides additional guidance to consider when reviewing and evaluating events.

-0.07 Audits.
+03.07 Audits.

 Inspection Requirement.
-Review a sample of internal audits performed since the previous inspection
+Review a sample of internal and external audits performed since the previous inspection, and determine whether they have been performed in accordance with implementing procedures and license requirements.

 Inspection Guidance.
+Self-assessment organizations act in a measurement and advisory capacity, monitoring the overall performance of the facility; identifying substandard performance and precursors to potentially more serious problems.
+They should be reporting findings and assessment results in an understandable form, and in a timely fashion, to a sufficiently high level of line management with authority to effect corrective action.
+An effective self-assessment organization is technically proficient and performance-oriented, aiming to

 Examine the records documenting the audit to determine whether there was a written plan for the audit.

 Confirm that the audit was reviewed by an appropriate level of licensee management.